sidfishus/TextParse/README.md

 ## Technical ##

 All of the information entered by the user for parsing is stored as functions/objects in the browser by React/Javascript.
 Upon parse execution in the front end all of this information is then converted to the .NET/C# code necessary to execute the parse routine, and then HTTP POST'd to the ASP .NET MVC Core controller which handles parsing as a string.
-The controller then

-The code for the entire application can be found at https://github.com/sidfishus/react-spa-demo.

-only assemblies needed for the parser are included.
+The controller, utilising the Rosyln open source compiler (Microsoft.CodeAnalysis.CSharp assembly), compiles and then executes the C# code that was passed to it, and returns the results back to the web application.
+Sending C# code via a HTTP message which is then compiled and executed may seem a security risk, but it is safe to do so because only the assemblies required to run the parse application are referenced in the compiled application and thus only basic functionality from the .NET platform could be used.
+Also the task of compiling and executing the text parse application is encapsulated in to it's own thread which has a timeout.

 ## Features ##

 1. Most of the parse statement types.
 1. User defined functions.
 1. User defined variables.